Pentagon eyes project to preserve helicopter design capabilities

 Kendall said Army officials believed they could afford a new procurement program, but the answer would depend on the service's future budget levels.

-Future Pentagon budget levels are uncertain, since Congress has not passed a budget for fiscal 2013, which began Oct.
-1, and lawmakers may yet avert $600 billion in U.S. budget reductions that are due to kick in beginning in January.
+Future Pentagon budget levels are uncertain, since Congress has not passed a budget for fiscal 2013, which began October 1, and lawmakers may yet avert $600 billion in U.S. budget reductions that are due to kick in at the beginning of January.

-Sikorsky, a unit of United Technologies Corp ; Boeing Co, and Europe's EADS have urged the Army to buy new helicopters, instead of extending the life of the old helicopters.
+Sikorsky, a unit of United Technologies Corp, as well as Boeing Co and Europe's EADS have urged the Army to buy new helicopters, instead of extending the life of the old ones.

-An Army spokesman had no immediate comment on the state of the Army's discussions about the issue.
+Army spokesman Dov Schwartz said the Army was evaluating the results of flight demonstrations completed by several helicopter makers earlier this year.

+"No decision is expected prior to the first of the year,' he said.